Industry Insights

 As the higher education sector faces a demographic cliff and shrinking demand for undergraduate degrees, institutions are searching for new ways to secure long-term growth.

-According to the National Center for Education Statistics, more than 100 colleges have closed their doors over the past two years, and the sector has shrunk by 2%.
+According to a new report from the National Center for Education Statistics, more than 100 colleges have closed their doors over the past two years, and the sector has shrunk by 2%.
 As the traditional undergraduate market narrows, a promising opportunity emerges in an often-overlooked group: adult learners.

 This demographic, comprised of students aged 25 and older, offers a total addressable market far greater than the traditional undergraduate population.
 For universities, tapping into this vast market represents a key strategy to future-proof their institutions while navigating a rapidly changing playing field.